 Start here for information about Redeemer--whether you're new to Charleston, just visiting for the weekend, or looking for a new church family.
 We're glad you're thinking of … Read More

+Then join us for our one worship service beginning at 10:30.
+If you’re new, start here for worship info.
+Our senior pastor will be preaching in our Matthew sermon series.
 Here’s our electronic bulletin, viewable on smart phones and tablets.
 We do offer paper bulletins and LARGE PRINT editions as well.

 To keep up with the latest news, upcoming events, and opportunities for service, read the current edition of our weekly email newsletter below:

 Our Redeemer Charleston team raised over $2200 for Water Mission with over 30 walkers on our team!
 What a beautiful day to walk and learn about the global water crisis–and help a local Charleston charity who’s having a global impact.

 In continuing his exploration of Matthew 4:1-11 from last Sunday, our senior pastor at Redeemer Presbyterian Church in Charleston, SC, on Sunday, March 18 reminded us that when we’re doing extraordinary things for God, we will be tempted.
 In order to be in a good position to do extraordinary things, we must be secure in our identity, work out of our identity, and know who we are in Jesus.
 If we’re a Christian, then we must also be a disciple of Jesus, living secure in our identity in Christ.
 Being a disciple is not optional.
 Listen to the whole sermon here.